worldamazing/plan/docs/overview.md

 Additionally, the GI will establish a scholarship program for individuals who have already made significant contributions to their communities or society at large.
 This program will acknowledge your hard work, life experience, and dedication, offering a path to join the GI as a sign of gratitude for your prior contributions.

-Ultimately, the GI is about opportunity and inclusivity, ensuring that everyone—regardless of their current financial situation—has a path to join and benefit from the system.
+Ultimately, the GI is about opportunity and inclusivity, ensuring that everyone, regardless of their current financial situation, has a path to join and benefit from the system.

 ### Q: Where does the money go when the GI makes purchases?
 **A:** Ideally, all purchases made within the GI will stay within the GI ecosystem.
 This means that any goods or services purchased by members or the GI itself would be provided by other GI members, creating a self-sustaining market.
 For example, if a member purchases speciality groceries not provided by the core fund, the money would go back to the project that provided the goods, such as the Global Eating Department (GED).